TymurL/url-shrtnr-last/README.md

-# LAST - URL shortener
+# URL shortener

-## Students group

-- Логвиненко Тимур - `logvinenko814@gmail.com`
-- Афонін Олексій - `erhatod@gmail.com`
-- Бордюг Олександр - `John57s422@gmail.com`
-- Трудов Антон - `trudovanton1@gmail.com`

 ## Design document

-The [design document] that
-describes architecture and implementation details of this project.
+The [design document] that describes architecture and implementation details of this project.

 ### System structure

-After the third laboratory assignment groups will switch projects with one another.
-Because of this, all projects have to have the same high-level structure.
-Also, this is the reason why you should not modify project dependencies.

-Please remember that the main goal of the course is **testing** and everything else is just an implementation harness.

 There are four modules:
 - `auth` **authentication module** - creates new users, authenticates existing ones